Building Your Portfolio

 Historical Asset Allocation

 We combine the value and momentum signals described above when we rebalance your portfolio, which we do on a 40 day cycle.
 Because value and momentum tend to be negatively correlated with each other, the combination of the two produces better results than either on its own.
 Each bucket can vary from its Baseline weight by up to 2/3rds due to value and 1/3rd due to momentum, and so the combination of value and momentum can lead us to desire anywhere from 0 to twice a bucket’s Baseline weight.
 In creating the portfolio, we add up the desired weights of all the buckets.

 If the sum is less than 100%, then the remainder is allocated to short-term fixed income.
 If greater than 100%, we scale down each bucket’s desired exposure by the sum of the weights to get a 100% allocation, with no leverage.
 You can get an idea for just how dynamic our asset allocation has been historically from the chart.
 We revisit our framework and parameters continually, striving for improvement, while also being mindful to resist the temptation to change the framework in a way that allows subjective market views to enter the process.

-Your portfolio is held in your own Separately Managed Account at Fidelity*, managed by us.
+Your portfolio is held in your own Separately Managed Account at a Top 3 US Brokerage*, managed by us.